Batman (Terry McGinnis): With other superheroes

 Terry grew up admiring other superheroes of his day, the Justice League Unlimited.
 Eventually, he is recruited by Superman to root out a traitor in the team, which turns out to be Superman himself, under the control of the extraterrestrial creature Starro.
 Though the rest of the team at first distrusts him due to his perceived inexperience, Terry gains their trust by saving their lives and freeing Superman from the alien's mind control.
 However, he says that he would prefer to be like his mentor and only partially serve on the Justice League.

 When Static is sent 40 years into the future from the time of the Static Shock series, he is forced to work with Terry to rescue Static's future self from Kobra.
 While Terry doubts his abilities at first, he eventually develops respect for him.

 Terry seems to have rejoined, as later episodes of Justice League Unlimited show him as a regular member.
-In the JLU episode "The Once and Future Thing, Part 2: Time Warped", Terry fights alongside Static (of that era) and Warhawk, with Bruce being tactical leader, along with the time traveling members from the past include Bruce's counterpart as Batman.
-He is killed in the episode, though his death is undone due to actions of the original Batman.
-The encounter between the succeeding and the original Batman has slightly altered the future, since the elderly Bruce mentioned that he had no memories of meeting the former during time travels during his tenure as Batman prior to the timeline's alteration, as the latter becomes aware that he will have a successor.
-However, the original Batman still not knowing about Terry and how they would meet, because Terry was masked, and the original Batman had avoided learning details about his future, thereby preserving much of the Batman Beyond continuity but with one exception that Bruce would anticipate meeting and train this successor after he retired in the new timeline as revealed in the episode "Epilogue".
+In the JLU episode "The Once and Future Thing, Part 2: Time Warped", Terry fights alongside Static (of that era) and Warhawk, with Bruce being the tactical leader, along with the time traveling members from the past, including Bruce's counterpart as Batman.
+He is killed in the episode, though his death is undone by the original Batman's actions.
+The encounter between the succeeding and the original Batman has slightly altered the future, since the elderly Bruce mentioned that he had no memory of meeting the former during time travel during his tenure as Batman before the timeline's alteration, as the latter became aware that he would have a successor.
+However, the original Batman still not knowing about Terry and how they would meet, because Terry was masked, and the original Batman had avoided learning details about his future, thereby preserving much of the Batman Beyond continuity but with one exception that Bruce would anticipate meeting and train this successor after he retired in the new timeline evidently in the episode "Epilogue".